damianhakert/damianhakert.github.io/source/_posts/2015-03-25-gitlab-7-9-1-released.markdown

   - Fix for LDAP with commas in DN
   - Fix missing events and in admin Slack service template settings form
   - Don't show commit comment button when user is not signed in.
-  - Downgrade gemnasium-gitlab-service gem to retain ruby 2.1.x compatibility
+  - Downgrade gemnasium-gitlab-service gem to retain Ruby 2.0.x compatibility

 Enterprise Edition 7.9.1 contains the fixes from Community Edition.